z-george-ma/boilerplate/README.md

 # Boilerplates
-Shell scripts to quickly intialize new projects
+Shell scripts to quickly intialize new projects.

+#### Prerequisite
+Please ensure you have gettext package installed in your distro.

 #### NodeJS boilerplate project with Mocha tests
 ```